08 Oct Running on Time: 5 Tips for Creating a Culture Where Time is Respected

 Operating a pediatric practice that runs on time has always been important.
-During the current global pandemic, however, staying on schedule is even more essential because it affects efficiency and safety.
+Staying on schedule is essential because it affects everyone’s workflows and keeps appointments on track.
+Happy patients = a happy practice.

 It’s important to be honest and realistic with yourself.
 Start by measuring your baseline.
 Look through your data, appointment by appointment.
 For example, perhaps you’ve been scheduling all ADHD rechecks as 20-minute visits, but you occasionally conduct those appointments and notice patients who are not stable on their medications.
 This means encounters take longer than planned.